w3c/wai-tutorials/source/images/index.html.erb.md

 -   **[Groups of images](groups.html)** used to convey a single piece of information: The text alternative for one item should convey the information conveyed by the entire group.

--   **[Image maps](imagemap.html)** that contain multiple clickable areas: The text alternative for the image as a whole should provide an overall context for the links, and text alternatives for the clickable areas need to describe the purpose or destination of the links.
+-   **[Image maps](imagemap.html)** that contain multiple clickable areas: The text alternative for the image as a whole should provide an overall context for the links, and text alternatives for the clickable areas should describe the purpose or destination of the links.

 ## Why is this important?